presseddigital/linkit/README.md

 <p align="left"><a href="https://github.com/fruitstudios/craft-linkit" target="_blank"><img width="100" height="100" src="resources/img/linkit.svg" alt="Linkit"></a></p>

-# Link It plugin for Craft 3
+# Linkit plugin for Craft 3

 One link field to rule them all...
 This plugin adds a custom fieldtype which enables support for linking to email addresses, telephone numbers, URL's and Craft element types.